 Top left: the hippocampus as a cognitive map.
 Top right: place cells in the hippocampus.
 Right: encoding spatial relationships - a special case of encoding relationships.
 Bottom right: transitive inference - another, more abstract and non-spatial case of using information about the relationships between stimuli.
-The rat is trained on A>B, B>C, C>D, D>E. It is tested on A>E (easy - A has always been right, and B has always been wrong) and B>D (hard - the rat must infer that if B>C and C>D, then B>D; this is called transitivity).
+The rat is trained on A>B, B>C, C>D, D>E. It is tested on A>E (easy - A has always been right, and E has always been wrong) and B>D (hard - the rat must infer that if B>C and C>D, then B>D; this is called transitivity).
 Bottom left: fornix transection and perirhinal/entorhinal cortex lesions impair the B>D probe test, but not the A>E test.
 Figures from Eichenbaum et al. (1999a)6} and Dusek & Eichenbaum (1997).

-Figure 6.
-Relational Coding of Space Representation of a spatial environment by cells that encode the spatial relations between a pair of the cues (AB, BD, or CD), plus node representations (dotted lines) for the cues that are common between some pairwise codings.
+epresentation of a spatial environment by cells that encode the spatial relations between a pair of the cues (AB, BD, or CD), plus noda presentations (dotted lines) for the cues that are common between some pairwise codings.